GivEnergy All-in-One Review

 In the battery storage world, "all-in-one" means the inverter and battery are integrated into a single unit.
 The alternative is a hybrid inverter (a separate box on the wall) paired with a separate battery module.
 All-in-one systems are cleaner to install, take up less wall space, and have fewer potential points of failure.
 For most domestic installations, it's the right architecture.

 GivEnergy's All-In-One combines a hybrid solar inverter with a lithium iron phosphate (LFP) battery in one enclosure.
 LFP chemistry matters: it's safer and longer-lasting than the NMC chemistry used in some competitors.
-GivEnergy typically quotes 6,000+ charge cycles — at one cycle per day, that's 16+ years of daily use before the battery reaches 80% of original capacity.
+GivEnergy typically quotes 6,000+ charge cycles.
+At one cycle per day, that's 16+ years of daily use before the battery reaches 80% of original capacity.

 Capacity options and pricing